Working Dogs

 About the Norwegian Lundehund

-The Norwegian Lundehund is a medium working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Norwegian Lundehund is best matched with experienced owners.
+The Norwegian Lundehund is a small working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Norwegian Lundehund is best matched with experienced owners.
 Typically standing 12 inches to 15 inches tall at the shoulder and weighing 13 to 16 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Norwegian Lundehund brings a distinct combination of traits that sets it apart.
 The Norwegian Lundehund is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Norwegian Lundehund loves being close to its people and forms strong bonds with every member of the household.